BaderLab/GenAnT/4-AnnotateNonCodingRNA/README.md

 Non-coding RNAs do not contain highly conserved exons and protein domains typically seen in mammalian protein-coding genes.
 Accordingly, identifying non-coding genes requires algorithms that do not rely on the same genomic features used in the gene-model identification algorithms described in steps 1-3 (e.g. ORF evaluation, intron-exon ratio etc.).
 Instead of the evaluation of ORFs to determine if the coding-gene model is functional, non-coding gene models are evaluated for their potential functionality based on whether the predicted secondary structure of that non-coding RNA matches a previously identified secondary structure.

+### Identifying short non-coding structures with Infernal

-Non-coding annotations can be generated using [the RNA family (Rfam) database](https://rfam.org/), an open-access, and maintained database of non-coding RNAs.
+Many non-coding annotations can be generated using [the RNA family (Rfam) database](https://rfam.org/), an open-access, and maintained database of non-coding RNAs.
 The primary tool used in non-coding gene annotation and classification is [INFERence of RNA ALignment (Infernal)](http://eddylab.org/infernal/).
 Briefly, Infernal builds covariance models of RNA molecules, to incorporate sequence homology and predicted RNA secondary structure in the annotation and classification on non-coding molecules in the genome.
 To reduce the runtime and memory requirement of this process, researchers typically pre-select sequences (seed) based on sequence homology to a non-coding database, RNA-seq alignments, and regions identified as “non-coding” in GFF post processing algorithms (e.g. Mikado).

 #### Seeding by BLASTing against Rfam